OpenVZ and XEN virtualization technology insight and comparison

 The peculiarity of OpenVZ is the mass management support.
 An administrator (i.e., root) of an OpenVZ physical server (carrier) can see all the running processes and files of all the containers on the system.
 That makes mass management scenarios possible.
 In case Xen is used for server consolidation: In order to apply a security update to 10 virtual servers, an administrator is required to log into each one and run an update procedure.
 Since VPSs are normally intended for different users with their own projects, this is not an issue for Xen-based virtualization.
 However, the fact that with OpenVZ a simple shell script can update all containers at once greatly eases the management of the entire system.

-It is obvious that both XEN and OpenVZ are outstanding virtualization systems and provide a sufficient number of features to support an entire type of VPS plans.
+It is obvious that both XEN and OpenVZ are outstanding virtualization systems and provide a sufficient number of features.
 Each of the engines is aimed at solving a specific set of tasks, which they successfully do.
 Xen is a technology mainly aimed at providing the maximum approach to the full virtualization and full separation of virtual machines on the hardware carrier.
 It is also aimed at supporting the maximum range of existing operating systems.
 Also, if your software is intensively using CPU memory, then we would advise you to choose XEN virtualization.
 OpenVZ, on the other hand, is a system specifically aimed at Linux-based virtual environments.
 It provides good dynamic resource sharing and isolation tools, which leads to higher server utilization figures.
 In practice, XEN will greatly suit for voip, proxy, vpn servers and unoptimized sites, and OpenVZ will be a good solution for databases and mail servers.
 Both engines show great performance.